atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day10/README.md

 git init
 ```

-Checkpoint the Day 09 state:
+Commit the Day 09 state:

 ```bash
 git add -A